There is a popular saying about Alaska; Alaska is the way America was.

 Every vacation I take centres around food and normally if I planned a camping trip we would be eating the most delicious camp food ever.
 This trip to Alaska was different though as food in Alaska is stupid expensive.
 In 2002 we paid eight dollars for a package of Oreo cookies.
 I cannot begin to comprehend what a box of cheap processed cookies cost in 2017 in Fairbanks!

 The crazy cost of food in Alaska is why I packed those gross light weight freeze dried camping meals for my camping portion of my trip to Alaska.
 I love delicious food, I’m the biggest foodie you may ever meet but when flying into a location with stupid expensive groceries sometimes you have to compromise.
 If you do go the freeze dried camp food route check out REI.com.
 They have some great freeze dried options these days and the online reviews are very helpful.
-Of all my favourite brands I love the Mary Jane Farms option.

 Some of the freeze dried flavours you can buy out there, like there Organic Curry in a Hurry, are actually pretty tasty these days, (Like the salmon flavour that I seasoned our campsite with at Savage River Camp Ground) It wasn’t the best food I ate while camping and hiking my way through Denali National Park but we had to save those pennies for things like plane rides to have snow ball fights on top of Glaciers.